CLSherrod/clsherrod.github.io/_pages/about.md

 I graduated with honors from Northern Arizona University with a degree in Business and a minor in Photography.

-Burnout eventually forced me to rethink what success really meant.
+Burnout and seizures eventually forced me to rethink what success really meant.
 Today, I write from experience — not theory.

 ## What I Write and Create